Menu

 Maritza Biological Station, with Orosí volcano in the distance

-Since the early 2000s a Costa Rican nonprofit lead by Steve Stroud, Asociación Centro de Investigación Stroud (ACIS), has overseen legal and administrative matters at Maritza for the Stroud Center.
-Maritza is staffed by two long-term employees, Rafael Morales Cueto, field station manager and lead technician, and Cristian Collado Lopez, field assistant and technician.
+Since the early 2000s, a Costa Rican nonprofit led by Steve Stroud, Asociación Centro de Investigación Stroud (ACIS), has overseen legal and administrative matters at Maritza for the Stroud Center.
+Rafael Morales Cueto is the field station manager and lead technician at Maritza.
 Since 1989, Maritza and ACIS have been the headquarters and foundation for the Stroud Center’s tropical research programs throughout Central and South America.

 Maritza News